matn7/CS-Notes/src/main/java/compact/work.md

 - Separate OLTP from analytics workloads.
 - Minimize heap retention.
 - Prefer projections over entity hydration.
-- “Use reactive only for IO-bound scalability.
+- Use reactive only for IO-bound scalability.

 **One Perfect Senior-Level Summary Answer.**
 * For huge DB responses, I avoid loading full datasets into memory.